Rice

 - To collect and disseminate relevant and current information that will improve rice production and maximize net farm income, while conserving natural resources and safeguarding the environment.

-Luis Espino conducts the Cooperative Extension Rice Farming Systems program in Colusa, Glenn and Yolo Counties.
-Luis has a Ph.D. in Entomology (2007), and M.Ag.
-(1999) and a B.S.
-(1996) in Agronomy .
-Luis can be contacted at the Colusa office at 530-458-0578 or 530-635-6234, or at laespino@ucanr.edu
+Sarah Marsh conducts the Cooperative Extension Rice Farming Systems program in Colusa and Yolo Counties.
+Sarah has an M.S. in Horticulture and Agronomy (2022), and a B.S.
+(2020) in Plant and Environmental Soil Science.
+Sarah can be contacted at the Colusa office at 530-458-0578 or 530-203-8585, or at smarsh@ucanr.edu

 Contact